theHostileNegotiator/KWBandage/PatchNotes.md

 #### Tech Lab
 1. AI would use the Redemption Power on friendly vehicles when it is only used on friendly infantry
 	* Changed Includes to Infantry
-2. When selected to be deployed, some of the upgrade subobjects will appear when replacing cursor.
+2. When Black Hand Tech Lab is selected to be deployed, some of the upgrade subobjects will appear when replacing cursor.
 	* Hide the existing subobjects in animation state
 #### Tiberium Core Missiles
 1. Units with this upgrade would use two models for 'Base' and 'Upgrade' when it could of just hide and show subobjects